Styles of Beyond: Departure from Machine Shop, hiatus and solo projects (2008–2011)

 On September 25, 2008, Styles of Beyond released their contract with Machine Shop Recordings with full ownership of their Reseda Beach record, which they plan to release under Dirty Version Records, which was manned by close friends and Demigodz members Apathy and Celph Titled.
 Reseda Beach served as the first release of Dirty Version.
 Since 2008, Ryu, Apathy and Scoop DeVille formed a new rap group by the name of the "Get Busy Committee". they released their first album "Uzi Does It" on October 27, 2009.
 Tak has also formed a solo group along with singer Josy B called "Ribkat" (which is "Takbir" spelled backwards, Takbir Bashir being Tak's real name).
 They plan on releasing an album entitled Theory of Addicts in December 2009.

 Ryu stated recently in an interview with LPLive that the current status of Styles of Beyond is unknown. in the interview he stated "The Warner thing I think mentally exhausted everybody, I think it was just time to do something fresh and new.
 Business wise and creatively.
 The status of the group is unknown at this point.
 It just felt like we were beating a dead horse after a while."

-Reseda Beach (2012–2014)
+Reseda Beach and inactivity (2012–present)

 Recently, during a fan chat, Ryu revealed that a completed version of Reseda Beach exists.
 The first track from Reseda Beach leaked in early September 2012, named "Damn" and featuring guest vocals from fellow Warner Bros. recording artist Michael Bublé.
 Reseda Beach was eventually available for pre-order on the Demigodz store in the same month, including the track "The Pirate Song" on SoundCloud.
 The album was released on October 23, 2012.

 In November 2014, Ryu tweeted that Styles of Beyond is still active and, along with Divine Styler, will be undertaking a Canadian tour.

+In 2015, Fort Minor released a new single entitled "Welcome" in which Ryu has a cameo appearance in the music video.

 In November 2017, Ryu tweeted a screenshot of a conversation with Tak with the duo planning another album.
 The album never materialized, however, and the group has made no further announcements of any kind.